-If you have a registered account but do not remember your password, you may reset your password by going to the agency portal homepage in "Account Access," entering your e-mail address, and clicking on the "Forgot Password" link.
-If you do not have your user name or password, please contact the COPS Office Response Center by phone at 800-421-6770 (from Monday through Friday between 9:00 AM and 5:00 PM Eastern time) or by e-mail at AskCopsRC@usdoj.gov.
+If you have a registered account but do not remember your password, you may reset your password by going to the agency portal homepage at https://portal.cops.usdoj.gov and enter your email address, and click on the "Forgot Password" link.
+If you do not have your user name or password, please contact the COPS Office Response Center by phone at 800-421-6770 (from Monday through Friday between 9:00 AM and 5:00 PM Eastern time) or by email at AskCopsRC@usdoj.gov.